godotengine/godot-docs/classes/class_editorimportplugin.rst

 - :ref:`int<class_int>` **get_preset_count** **(** **)** virtual

-Get the number of initial presets defined by the plugin.
+Gets the number of initial presets defined by the plugin.
 Use :ref:`get_import_options<class_EditorImportPlugin_method_get_import_options>` to get the default options for the preset and :ref:`get_preset_name<class_EditorImportPlugin_method_get_preset_name>` to get the name of the preset.

 .. _class_EditorImportPlugin_method_get_preset_name:

 - :ref:`String<class_String>` **get_preset_name** **(** :ref:`int<class_int>` preset **)** virtual

-Get the name of the options preset at this index.
+Gets the name of the options preset at this index.

 .. _class_EditorImportPlugin_method_get_priority:

 - :ref:`float<class_float>` **get_priority** **(** **)** virtual

-Get the priority of this plugin for the recognized extension.
+Gets the priority of this plugin for the recognized extension.
 Higher priority plugins will be preferred.
 Default value is 1.0.

 .. _class_EditorImportPlugin_method_get_recognized_extensions:

 - :ref:`Array<class_Array>` **get_recognized_extensions** **(** **)** virtual

-Get the list of file extensions to associate with this loader (case insensitive). e.g. ``["obj"]``.
+Gets the list of file extensions to associate with this loader (case-insensitive). e.g. ``["obj"]``.

 .. _class_EditorImportPlugin_method_get_resource_type:

 - :ref:`String<class_String>` **get_resource_type** **(** **)** virtual

-Get the Godot resource type associated with this loader. e.g. ``"Mesh"`` or ``"Animation"``.
+Gets the Godot resource type associated with this loader. e.g. ``"Mesh"`` or ``"Animation"``.

 .. _class_EditorImportPlugin_method_get_save_extension:

 - :ref:`String<class_String>` **get_save_extension** **(** **)** virtual

-Get the extension used to save this resource in the ``.import`` directory.
+Gets the extension used to save this resource in the ``.import`` directory.

 .. _class_EditorImportPlugin_method_get_visible_name:

 - :ref:`String<class_String>` **get_visible_name** **(** **)** virtual

-Get the name to display in the import window.
+Gets the name to display in the import window.

 .. _class_EditorImportPlugin_method_import: